arnohaase/rust-for-java-devs/README.md

 Rust is built around the concept of checking stuff at compile time.
 This can get in the way.
 Especially while you get started, this will probably often feel like "Leave me alone already, I know what I'm doing!".
-There are idioms to work with this, and once you get the hang of it, it really helps writing robust and readable code.
-But these idioms can be very different from what you are used to, and they will take time to learn.
+Well, that's intentional, and stringent compile time checks are at the heart of Rust's language design.

+If you write something you think is correct but the compiler disagrees, that is often a sign of a subtle bug.
+So learn to see compiler checks as your friend and not a necessary evil.

+Doing this will require you to unlearn some Java best practices and learn idiomatic ways to work with Rust and allow the compiler to do its checks.
 Acknowledge and embrace this - if you don't want that, Rust probably isn't the language for you.